Automorphism groups and linearizability of rational Fano conic bundle threefolds: Automorphism groups of smooth Fano threefolds of 2.18

+is a double cover.
+There exists uniquely a non-trivial birational involution $\sigma$ on $Z$ acting trivially on $\Line^2$.
+We say that a smooth $(2,2)$-divisor $Z$ has the non-trivial involution on $Z$ acting trivially on $\Line^2$ if the involution $\sigma$ is regular.

-We have a relation between automorphism groups of $Z$ and $\Delta$: \begin{thm} (\cite[Section 8.7.3]{CAG}) Let $Z$ be a smooth del Pezzo surface of degree $2$ with the smooth plane quartic $\Delta$ over $k$.
+If $\Delta$ is smooth, we see that $Z$ is a smooth del Pezzo surface of degree $2$ with double cover $\pi_2|_Z:Z\to \Line^2$ branched in $\Delta$.
+Conversely, a smooth del Pezzo surface is a smooth $(2,2)$-divisor on $\Line^1\times\Line^2$, and the projection to $\Line^2$ is a double cover branched in a smooth plane quartic.
+When $\Delta$ is smooth, we have a relation between automorphism groups of $Z$ and $\Delta$. \begin{thm} (\cite[Section 8.7.3]{CAG}) Let $Z$ be a smooth del Pezzo surface of degree $2$ with the smooth plane quartic $\Delta$ over $k$.
 Then $\Aut(Z)$ is isomorphic to an extension of $\Aut(\Delta)$ by the cyclic group of order $2$, generated by the non-trivial involution acting trivially on $\Line^2$. \end{thm} In addition, the following theorem is a property of automorphism groups of smooth plane quartic curves: \begin{thm}(\cite[Lemma 6.5.1]{CAG}) Let $\Delta\subset \Line^2$ be a smooth plane quartic curve over $k$ and $\varphi$ is an automorphism of $\Delta$ of order $n$.
 Then, by choosing coordinates, the generator of the cyclic group $\langle \varphi \rangle$ is represented by the diagonal matrix $\diag(1, \zeta_n^a, \zeta_n^b)$, where $\zeta_n$ is a primitive $n$-th root of unity.

 The cyclic action on $\Delta$, represented by $\diag(1,\zeta_n^a,\zeta_n^b)$, is called Type $n;(a,b)$. \end{thm}